galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

   - Incomplete removal of the 3' terminators and fluorophores
   - Incorporation of nucleotides without effective 3' terminators

-  It yields to a decrease in quality scores at the 3' end of the read.
+  This leads to a decrease in quality scores at the 3' end of the read.

 Newer chemistry has improved this somewhat, but reads are now longer than ever.